Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: AMRF sample of WD+MS binaries

-Here, we focus on the sources with positive color excess values located outside of the strip and in between the two boundaries, which are presumably the triples.
-For the simulated sample, the vast majority of triples do indeed fall in this group (Figure \ref{fig:color_excess_dist}).
-However, we see that there are significantly more such likely triples in the observed sample, likely reflecting an imperfect model of compact hierarchical triples in our simulated sample.
-We could increase the total number of these sources in our simulated population if we alter the mass ratio distribution from which we draw the outer tertiary's mass so that there are fewer systems for which both stars in the inner binary have evolved into WDs (Section \ref{ssec:triples}).
-Still, this would be unable to reproduce the pileup of observed sources at $M_1 \sim 0.95\,M_{\odot}$, also seen in Figure 6 of \citet{Shahaf2024MNRAS}.
-This feature may suggest an additional structure in triple fraction or triple mass ratio distribution for compact triples that is not accounted for in our model.
-Alternatively, it could be the result of overestimated primary masses for the observed sources in the \texttt{binary\_masses} catalog.
-Since almost all triples are effectively removed by the cut on color excess, these discrepancies have a minimal effect on our final sample but future work to study the nature of these sources may be informative.
+We could increase the total number of these sources in our simulated population by altering the mass ratio distribution from which we draw the outer tertiary's mass, resulting in fewer systems for which both stars in the inner binary have evolved into WDs (Section \ref{ssec:triples}).
+Still, this would fail to reproduce the pileup of observed sources at $M_1 \sim 0.95\,M_{\odot}$, also seen in Figure 6 of \citet{Shahaf2024MNRAS}.
+This feature may reflect additional structure in compact triple population that is not accounted for in our model.
+Alternatively, it could be the result of biased primary masses for the observed sources in the \texttt{binary\_masses} catalog.
+Since almost all triples are effectively removed by the cut on color excess, these discrepancies have a minimal effect on our final sample.